stuartellis/sve-personal-website/content/articles/buildah-gitlab.md

 Buildah is a command-line tool for building and publishing images that can run within a container.
 This means that you can run it on any development system as well as with any CI service, including GitHub Actions, GitLab Pipelines, Forgejo Actions and Tekton.
 Unlike Docker, it does not require network services or root access.

-> Buildah is part of the [CNCF Podman container tools project](https://www.cncf.io/projects/podman-container-tools/).
-This project also provides the [Skopeo](https://skopeo.org/) and [Podman](https://podman.io/) command-line tools.
+> Buildah is part of the [CNCF Podman Container Tools Project](https://www.cncf.io/projects/podman-container-tools/).
+This project also provides the [Skopeo](https://github.com/podman-container-tools/skopeo) and [Podman](https://podman.io/) command-line tools.
 These tools can all run inside containers to automate operations for images.

 GitLab includes a range of services for containers, so that you can build, store and use container images without needing any other systems.